 Fundraising potential: Ask singers to donate to take the stage and audience member to listen and vote.
 You could also sell goodies such as inflatable microphones or afro wigs, bought cheaply online.

 Hold your own 12-hour tournament and ask friends, colleagues and local pubs and businesses to enter a team.
 Players are sponsored to take part.
-You could even make it overnight!
+You could even make it an overnight event.

 Fundraising potential: If each team raised £200, you could get an amazing £2000.